PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 _Can a customer transfer from Cloud to Scale Paid?_

-Yes - we offer 2 months free of Scale Paid so we can run the migration in parallel.
+Yes - we offer 3 months free of Scale Paid so they can run both systems in parallel, tracking events in both places.
+That means when they switch off Cloud, they'll have 3 months of data to start with in Scale.

 _A Scale customer has experienced downtime while we're getting set up - have they lost their data?_